 Their terminator-armoured elite troops are now the terrifying in-game blenders they were always meant to be; the diseased Plagueburst Crawler and Myphitic Blighthauler daemon engines remain as potent as ever; and a new set of customised plague-concocting rules for Games Workshop’s Crusade campaign system adds some extra foulness to the broth.

-Throw in some of the most characterful, impressive and fun-to-paint sculpts Games Workshop has ever produced – including the towering, bug-winged daemon primarch himself – and you’ve got a big, smelly pile of fun.
+Throw in some of the most characterful, impressive and fun-to-paint sculpts Games Workshop has ever produced – including the towering, bug-winged daemon Primarch himself – and you’ve got a big, smelly pile of fun.

-The powerfully psychic, scholarly philosopher-soldiers of the XV legion followed an especially tragic path into the damned service of the Ruinous Powers, and the well-intentioned, yet disastrous actions of their copper-skinned Primarch Magnus live in infamy, as crucial links in the chain reaction that brought the Imperium to its knees.
+The powerfully psychic, scholarly philosopher-soldiers of the XV legion followed an especially tragic path into the damned service of the Ruinous Powers, and the well-intentioned, yet disastrous actions of their copper-skinned Primarch Magnus the Red live in infamy, as crucial links in the chain reaction that brought the Imperium to its knees.
 But the story of all the many things Magnus did wrong deserves a guide all of its own.

 Live your fantasy: Check out our guide to Age of Sigmar armies